 Among the main clothes that you will have to take to your trip we mention the following:

 - Several pairs of wool socks.

 - A set of thermal underwear or special winter underwear.
-By thermal underwear or winter underwear we mean very comfortable, fine, warm trousers and T-shirt that look like pajamas and are placed directly over the underwear.
-This is a worthwhile investment when you are travelling to a cold destination.
+By thermal underwear or winter underwear, we mean very comfortable, fine, warm trousers and T-shirts that look like pajamas and are placed directly over the underwear.
+This is a worthwhile investment when you are traveling to a cold destination.